 Our rich interdenominational model has created a community that is inclusive, caring and socially aware.

 Our mission remains relevant and our commitment is unwavering.
 The ITC student ranges in age from 21 to 71 and their reasons for pursuing theological education has a range just as expansive.
 Therefore, we provide learning and unique experiences that include in-service, community outreach, research, field education and intercultural immersion trips.
-In addition, our unique consortia model is best at equipping students for delivering ministry with a diverse, global perspective.
+Also, our unique consortia model is best at equipping students for delivering ministry with a diverse, global perspective.

 Browse these web pages or make plans to attend an upcoming event.
 I encourage you to get to know us.
 You will learn first hand that our rich interdenominational model has created a community that is inclusive, caring and socially aware.